Updated June 30, 2022

 Get around these rip-off fees by applying for a specialist travel credit card (such as Halifax Clarity), debit card (Monzo or Starling Bank, for example) or prepaid card before your trip.
-You can compare the current best buys here.

 You’ve just finished a lovely meal, the bill arrives and the waiter asks: “Would you like to pay in pounds or the local currency.”
 For ease, it may be tempting to choose pounds.

 But pick pounds at your peril; it means that the retailer you’re dealing with does the currency conversion rather than your card provider, something known as dynamic currency conversion.
 And, if you’ve put the effort into getting a specialist travel card, this rate is likely to be much worse than the one in the local currency, resulting in you paying more.

 So, always opt to pay in the local currency, whether you’re in a hotel, a shop or a restaurant.